BananaAcid/wordpress.filelist/readme.md

 Elementor plugin to generate a file list from an existing folder and rendering `.index.html` files as headers.

 Generates pure HTML, you may want to style it, otherwise you get a ordered list with links.

+> Watchout for `Filelist Pro` to be able to list folders and more.